 Being physically active is beneficial for all age groups.
-Find out just how much physical activity is needed for individuals throughout the lifespan, including pregnancy, the early years, for children, youth, adults and older adults.
+Click the link to find out how much physical activity is needed for individuals throughout the lifespan, including pregnancy, the early years, for children, youth, adults and older adults.

 Active transportation is defined as a human-powered way of transportation, such as walking, cycling or skateboarding.
-Everybody travels every day in order to live, learn, work and play.
-You can walk to school with your kids or cycle to work.
+Everybody travels every day to live, learn, work and play.
+Learn more about how you can walk or wheel to school (Ontario Active School Travel) with your kids.

 Sex & U (The Society of Obstetricians and Gynaecologists of Canada) offers puberty information to youth, parents, teachers and health care professionals.